Interview with Ausettua Amor Amenkum, Big Queen of the Washitaw Nation and the Founder of Kumbuka African Drum and Dance Collective Reunion.

 Mardi Gras Indians, Mardi Gras Indian culture, Mardi Gras Indian suits

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 Vaz-Deville, Kim and Thomas, Lexcie, "Interview with Ausettua Amor Amenkum, Big Queen of the Washitaw Nation and the Founder of Kumbuka African Drum and Dance Collective Reunion."
 (2020).
-Masked in Mardi Gras: Afro Diasporic Sacred Traditions in the New Orleans Carnival.
+Mystery in Motion: African American Spirituality in Mardi Gras.
 13.